-Incident is an unforeseen operational event or application malfunction which is not in the normal process of providing the SBS Offering leading to a SBS Offering disruption (unavailability) and/or deterioration in terms of quality.
+Incident is an unforeseen operational event or application malfunction which is not in the normal process of providing the SBS Offering or which does not align with the specifications described in the SBS Offering leading to a SBS Offering disruption (unavailability) and/or deterioration in terms of quality.

-Incident management aims at restoring the SaaS Service to a nominal state by every possible mean.
+Incident management aims at restoring the SBS Offering to a nominal state by every possible mean.
 When SBS declares an Incident reaches a "solved" status, all functions are fully active, and production is normal or the degraded mode was accepted by the Customer.
-Will be calculated monthly.
+The resolution time (TTResolve) will be calculated monthly.